 Tamara has founded three previous entrepreneurial ventures, was previously one of the UK’s 35 Women Under 35 by Management Today and was listed in Wharton's 2017 40 under 40 list.

 London & Partners Board Member

-Sacha Romanovitch was appointed CEO of Grant Thornton in the UK on 1 July 2015.
-As CEO, Sacha leads the development and implementation of our purpose led strategy to shape a Vibrant Economy based on trust and integrity in markets, unlocking growth for dynamic businesses and communities where business and people thrive and so deliver sustainable value for our clients, people and the communities we serve.
+Sacha Romanovitch was CEO of Grant Thornton from 2015 to 2018.
+During that time she led the development and implementation of their strategy to shape a Vibrant Economy based on trust and integrity in markets, unlocking growth for dynamic businesses and communities with the aim of delivering sustainable value for their clients, people and the communities they serve.